Reinstall invites you to join us in revisiting PC gaming days gone by. Today, Andy goes back to the grotty alleyways of Kane & Lynch 2.

 This is a game with one word in its vocabulary: kill.
 It’s a singleminded, uncompromisingly violent third-person shooter that’s so minimal, there isn’t even a grenade button.
 You can shoot, reload, use cover, and that’s it.
 There’s a story, sort of, but it doesn’t really matter.
 The thin narrative is little more than a means of getting the duo from one place to another, and the majority of the dialogue is Lynch shouting variations of “Fuck!” as he wades into yet another hail of gunfire.

 But while Kane & Lynch 2 is about as low concept as shooters get, the art direction is anything but.
-A dirty, distorted VHS effect degrades the visuals, with compression artefacts to suggest you’re watching the action on YouTube.
+Dirty, distorted video effects degrade the visuals, with compression artefacts suggesting you’re watching the action on YouTube.
 The camera shakes and wobbles as if someone’s filming you with a handheld camera, and gore is pixelated.
 These effects combine to give the game a rough, documentary feel, which makes everything seem grittier and more brutal.
 When you shoot someone in the head and see pixels rather than blood, it somehow feels more savage.
 More real.

 It’s a gimmick, but an effective one.
 The sickly glow of neon signs, the trash-strewn streets and dark, dingy alleyways make for an almost tangibly grim setting when viewed through this glitchy, grainy lens.
 You move from wide, busy thoroughfares, through apartment blocks, into illegal sweatshops, and up to rain-soaked rooftops.
 The pacing is frenetic and the scenery constantly changes around you, which may explain the game’s short length.
 It’s five hours long, and that’s enough.
 Any more and you’d collapse from exhaustion.